ilhan007/ui5con-app/docs/Step5_Details.md

 Page Overview

-Lets now have a look in the Detail page.
+Lets now have a look at the Detail page.
 We will try to build a page following some guidelines mentioned in [List Report Floorplan](https://experience.sap.com/fiori-design-web/list-report-floorplan-sap-fiori-element/).

 ![Details Header](./images/details.png?raw=true "Detail Header")